Wendell Wallach: Early life

 Wallach was born in Torrington, Connecticut.
 He received his Bachelor of Arts from Wesleyan University in 1968.
-In 1971 he received his master's degree in Education from Harvard University, and afterwards did a stint in India where he explored spirituality and processes of cognition.
+In 1971 he received his master's degree in education from Harvard University, and also attended Harvard Divinity School.
+Afterwards, Wallach did a stint in India where he explored spirituality and processes of cognition.
 In 1978 he published his first book, Silent Learning: The Undistracted Mind (Journey Publications, 1978).

 Career

 Computer consulting

 In the 1980s and 1990s, Wallach worked in computer consulting as founder and president of Farpoint Solutions LLC and Omnia Consulting Inc. These groups served clients such as the State of Connecticut, PepsiCo International, and United Aircraft.
 He sold his interests in both companies in 2001.